-TicketCity wasn’t our first choice of ticket sites, but its ticket prices were lower than some competitors and we liked its unique approach to helping you sell tickets fast.
+TicketCity wasn’t our first choice of the best concert ticket sites or best sport ticket sites, but its ticket prices were lower than some competitors and we liked its unique approach to helping you sell tickets fast.
 The website itself is very outdated and we weren’t impressed by its presentation or options for seat-searching at certain venues.
 This might not be an issue for you though, as there’s also a user-friendly app for iPhone users, which makes it easy to store e-tickets and browse events near you.

 - Website looks slightly dated and a little cluttered

 - can sort by number of tickets and price

 - App has a lot more modern-feeling than the website

 TicketCity has been around since 1990, when the business began as an over-the-phone venture.
 It transitioned to online sales in 1998.
 In that time, more than 1 million customers have bought more than 4 million tickets.
 The website looks slightly dated and a little cluttered, but despite its flaws, it has a ton of tickets to pick from.

 Searching for tickets on TicketCity is easy with the free text search bar, or you can shop through loads of categories for sports, theater and concerts.
 When looking at tickets for any event, you can sort by number of tickets and price.
 Other sites offer more options, such as ‘best deal’ and location, so we found this a bit basic.
 The seating map is interactive and when you hover over a section it tells you how many tickets are left there and the range of prices.
 These then sort low to high when you click on your preferred section but you don’t get to see the specific location of the particular seats.